NCTraCSIDSci/rule_growth_pyspark/README.md

 This code was developed by John P. Powers as a PySpark implementation of the RuleGrowth algorithm for sequential rule mining (https://www.philippe-fournier-viger.com/spmf/RuleGrowth.php).
 The original algorithm and code were developed by Philippe Fournier-Viger and colleagues (see reference below).
 The original code was developed in Java and is available in the SPMF open-source data mining library distributed under the terms of the GNU General Public License v3.0 (https://www.philippe-fournier-viger.com/spmf/).
 See code file header for more information.

 Fournier-Viger, P., Nkambou, R. & Tseng, V. S. (2011).
 RuleGrowth: Mining Sequential Rules Common to Several Sequences by Pattern-Growth.
 Proceedings of the 26th Symposium on Applied Computing (ACM SAC 2011).
 ACM Press, pp. 954-959.

+## Citing This Repository
+If you use this software in your work, please cite it using the CITATION.cff file or by clicking "Cite this repository" on the right.